dliskku/dliskku.github.io/content/authors/jiinhan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Professor
+  - Student
 ---

-Dr. YunSeok Choi is an Assistant Professor in the Department of Computer Science Education at Sungkyunkwan University, Seoul.
-Before joining Sungkyunkwan University in the Fall of 2024, he was an Assistant Professor in the Division of Language & AI at Hankuk University of Foreign Studies, Seoul.
-He received his Ph.D. degree from Sungkyunkwan University (Advisor: Prof. Jee-Hyong Lee) in 2024 and also did his B.S. degree from Sungkyunkwan University in 2016.
+She is a master student at DLILab.
+She graduated from the Department of Linguistics & Cognitive Science inHankuk University of Foreign Studies.
+Her current research topic is text-to-sql generation & multimodal learning.